ashlynmay/vscodespace/portfolio/README.md

-A portfolio webapp based on flask with tailwindcss and daisyui.
+A portfolio webapp based on flask using tailwindcss and daisyui.